Home >> Haras de Bois Roussel >> About us

 In 1932, passionate breeder Léon Volterra bought the stock, notably Jumbo, Royal Oak (1933), Admiral Drake, Grand Prix de Paris (1934), and Mary Tudor, Poule d'Essai (1934).
 Upon Léon Volterra's death in 1949, his breeding operation was transferred to the Orne stud farm, then managed by his widow.
 Countess de Rochefort thus resumed the management of Bois Roussel, but the stud farm only regained its fame in 1970 when Countess Margit Batthyány purchased it.
 Her horses triumphed: Caro (born in 1967), winner of the Prix Ganay, d'Ispahan, d'Harcourt, and Dollar; Gift Card (born in 1969), winner of the Prix Perth, Dollar, and Prince of Wales's Stakes; San San, winner of the Prix de l'Arc de Triomphe (1972); Marlia (famous broodmare); Sword Dancer (stallion born in 1956 in the United States and based in France in 1970), 15-times winner.

 In 1974, Countess Margit Batthyány sold part of her breeding operation, but the Bois Roussel stud farm achieved new victories, notably with Almeira, winner of the G1 Marcel Boussac (1983).
-Then, under the supervision of Louis Champion, about a hundred mares went to Bois Roussel: Nono Nanette, Royal Model, Matuschka, Campione.
-Stallions also stayed there: Pharly, Comely, Shafaraz.
-Bois Roussel's success lies in the quality of its pastures and its great breeder owners.
+In contemporary times, the Deroubaix family, particularly Marcel Deroubaix, has long overseen the management of Bois Roussel.
+At the end of the 20th century, broodmares such as Nono Nanette, Royal Model, Matuschka, and Campione grazed in the paddocks around the stud farm.
+Stallions also stood there: Pharly, Comely, and Shafaraz.
+The success of Bois Roussel is due to the quality of its pastures and its great owner-breeders!